ProgramIsFun/ue5-force-graphhhhhhhhh/README.md

 is directly stored in an array With eight elements, Each elements Is either NULL Or an array with eight elements, so on and so forth.
 Perhaps this is the reason why the javascript implementation is faster than mine.

+When solving this problem, we could just use the level https://github.com/everythingallaccount/ue4-force-graph-backupppp-11111/blob/3562cb5f74af1cfd5ff021711dbc703e5a4ead61/Content/Minimal_Default11111.umap
+Which is just an empty world with only the graph in it.

+And also in the process of solving this problem, we could have this variable set https://github.com/everythingallaccount/ue4-force-graph-backupppp-11111/blob/3562cb5f74af1cfd5ff021711dbc703e5a4ead61/Source/ue544_blankkkkkkkkkk/KnowledgeGraph2.cpp#L39
+So that the Else part of the if else is executed. so that every node will be connected to the previous node, Which eliminates any randomness To provide The same graph every time.

 #### Possible solution